How to Bleed a Radiator

 Step 2

-Begin by turning off your central heating.
+Begin by turning off your central heating, and allow your radiators to cool.

 how to bleed a radiator step 2